Pageboy/pageboy.github.io/_posts/2019-06-14-a-windy-passage-to-sandford.md

 categories:
   - personal
 ---
-We took and opportunity between the rain showers to take our friend Wilfried to Sandford for a picnic lunch.
+We took an opportunity between the rain showers to take our friend Wilfried to Sandford for a picnic lunch.

 There were 2 Salters steamers plying up and down the river; Wargrave and Goring.